27 Green Uses for Vintage Linens

 Make a gift

 Heirloom linen that’s been handed down generation after generation can be repurposed as gifts for grandkids, nieces, and nephews.
+Create a sewing project that utilizes heirloom linen for toys or comfort gifts to help younger members of the family remember relatives that are no longer with us.

 Make a teddy bear